Victoria Sullivan

 Victoria L. Sullivan (born June 21, 1968) is an American politician in the state of New Hampshire.
-She is currently serving in the New Hampshire Senate for the 18th district.
-Prior to serving in the Senate, she was a member of the New Hampshire House of Representatives, sitting as a Republican from the Hillsborough 16 district, having been first elected in 2014.
-She lost reelection in 2018.
+She is currently serving in the New Hampshire State Senate, representing the 18th district.
+Prior to serving in the Senate, she was a member of the New Hampshire House of Representatives, sitting as a Republican from the Hillsborough 16th district, having been first elected in 2014.
+She lost her reelection bid in 2018 to Democrats Barbara Shaw and Joshua Query.

-As a State Representative Sullivan sponsored the Play Based Kindergarten bill which became law in 2018 and has been used as a template for Play-Based learning across the country.

-Representative Sullivan was asked to participate in a national panel presented by the Brookings Institution because of her work in this field.

-Sullivan also sponsored one of the strongest bills in the nation that criminalizes Female Genital Mutilation and has been recognized for her work protecting women and girls from this brutal practice.

-As a State Representative Sullivan also put in numerous bills to help combat the opioid crisis facing NH and in particular her city of Manchester.